GM Media Image

 A: The 2500HD pickup models have a GVWR of 9,200 pounds (4,173-kg), and payloads as high as 3,964 pounds (1,798-kg).
 The 3500 series pickup models have a GVWR of 11,400 pounds (5,171-kg) GVWR and payloads as high as 5,753-lbs (2,610 kg).
 The 3500 series pickup chassis cab models have an 11,400-lb (5,171-kg) GVWR for 2WD chassis cabs and 12,000-lb (5,443-kg) GVWR for 4WD chassis cabs.
 Chassis cab models provide payloads as high as 6,089-lbs (2,762-kg).
 Simply subtract the weight of your fully equipped truck (std cab, extended cab, crew cab, or chassis cab) from the above figures to find out how much weight (in cargo and people) your truck is factory rated to haul.

-A: Trailer weight rating for the 2001-2006 2500HD/3500 series pickup trucks is 12,000 lbs with a suitable weight-distributing hitch.
+A: Trailer weight rating for all 2500HD/3500 series pickup trucks is 12,000 lbs with a suitable weight-distributing hitch.
 The fifth-wheel tow rating can be computed by subtracting the weight of your chosen truck, passengers and cargo from the Gross Combination Vehicle Weight Rating (GCWR) of 22,000 lbs.
 This means a standard cab 2500HD is rated to tow a 5th-wheel of nearly 16,000 lbs.
 Extended cab and crew cab trucks are rated proportionally lower due to the increased weight of these trucks.
-We produced a new article covering The 2007 HD Pickups that contains both the new GVW and tow ratings.
-You can read a more indepth article about the 2011 models at: http://www.thedieselpage.com/duramax/LMLDuramaxc.htm.
+We produced a new article covering The brand new 2007 HD Pickups that contains both the new GVW and tow ratings.

 Q: Does the Duramax really offer "class-leading" performance?

-A: Numerous loaded hill-climb performance comparison tests performed here in Montana with a 10,000-lb trailer on a 6% grade and more recent magazine tests have proven GM's claim.
+A: Numerous loaded hill-climb performance comparison tests performed here in Montana with a 10,000-lb trailer on a 6% grade have proven GM's claim.
+The new Ford 6.0L Powerstroke initially edged marginally above the Duramax in rated power, but the Duramax will regain that title with the release of the new RPO code LBZ Duramax 6600 in the fall of the 2005 calendar year.
 Click this link to read more about the new for 2006 360 horsepower LBZ Duramax 6600 diesel engine.

 Q: When will GM produce a new diesel Suburban?